 “It would be an understatement to say we're incredibly fortunate to have a player and coach of Briana's stature to officially join our program as a volunteer assistant coach,” Schunzel said.
 “From being a collegiate all-american, to a professional player in Europe, to starting multiple youth clubs to training high level athletes, Bri's experience in the game is pretty remarkable.
 With her addition, we have now added another strong woman who's passionate about helping our student-athletes succeed.
 Bri is a great communicator, mentor, leader and role model...All traits that are invaluable to our players, to our staff and to our program.”

 Before going overseas to play professional volleyball in Paris, Schunzel was an Honorable Mention All-American, National Setter of the Year and Mid-American Conference Player of the Year while playing varsity volleyball for the Ohio Bobcats.
+She is entering her 4th season as volunteer assistant coach.
 She also led her team to two consecutive Mid-American Conference Championships and NCAA appearances.

 At Kennesaw State, she will be the setters coach, oversee offensive systems, assist with practice planning and team training.

 Schunzel is married to head coach Keith Schunzel.
-Them and their son, Griffin, reside in Acworth.
+Them and their sons, Griffin and Grady, reside in Marietta.